milesdyck/logos64/README.md

 Play it online here: https://www.nytimes.com/games/wordle/index.html.
 OR...
 Play logos64 on the C64 by downloading the d64 disk image here!
-See a demo at: https://youtu.be/r69JtBaMoS4
+See more at: https://visionbasic.weebly.com/logos64.html and https://visionbasic.net/logos64-the-game/

 ## Latest version (v2.0.2) in Vision BASIC
 With help from Dennis Osborn, creator of Vision BASIC, I have ported the code to Vision BASIC (https://visionbasic.net/).
 This version is available on the disk image in logos2023v201.d64 available for download above.
 LOAD"*",8 for the executable file.